đź“– My story

 - Mindfulness: Taking deep breaths.
 Paying attention to things big and small.
 To notice is to know.

-- Karma: If you want to know the past, look at your present.
-If you want to know the future, look at the present.
+- Karma: If you want to know what you did in the past, look at what is happening to you now.
+If you want to know what will happen to you in the future, look at what you are doing now.

 - Impermanence: Everything is changing (including this list).
 We are all in permanent beta.